Apoorva-lokhande/DevSecOps-Internship/docs/SAST.md

 ***NOTE***: I got an error while installing through njsscan, I entered into the `root` directory and installed it, which worked for me or you can also create a virtual environment and install it.

-I referred the documentation which provides [command line options](https://github.com/ajinabraham/njsscan#command-line-options).
-Later, I added the script in the jenkinsfile with the following syntax:
+I referred to the documentation which provides [command line options](https://github.com/ajinabraham/njsscan#command-line-options).
+Later, I added the script in the Jenkins file with the following syntax:

     mkdir reports
     njsscan -o ~/reports/nodejsscan-report.json --json  ./dvna